Dilysss/tp/docs/UserGuide.md

 ### Graphical User Interface (GUI)

 GUI is a kind of display that allows you to perform an action within the application through the graphics in the app.
 For example, clicking on the top right cross icon in SETA allows you to exit SETA.

 ![ExitButton](images/ug-screenshots/exitbutton.png)

 ### JSON file

 A [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) file is a file with an open standard file format and a data interchange format.
 Its purpose is to use human-readable text to store and transmit data objects.

 ### Hard Disk

 A [hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive) (or hard disk drive) is a data storage device that stores and retrieves digital data.

-<a href="#top">Go to top</a>